PPPDUD/PPPDUD/README.md

 My talent really shines with my understanding of the intricacies of the English language and my ability to comprehend complicated words easily.

 ## About working with me on GitHub
 I will often come to a random GitHub repository, report a bug or fix a typo (usually the latter) and then disappear somewhere else.
-My outside work is entirely non-committal (literal meaning, not as in `git` commits).
+My outside work is almost entirely non-committal (literal meaning, not as in `git` commits).

 If your project needs commitment from contributors, then you're probably better off without me.
 I will leave 5 bugs and 0 code comments and then I will abandon your project forever.
 I am also often excessively frank in my communications and appear more rude than I usually intend to.